octobercms/docs/backend-relations.md

 buttonDelete | Delete
 buttonRemove | Remove
 buttonUnlink | Unlink
-deleteConfirm | Are you sure?
+confirmDelete | Are you sure?
-unlinkConfirm | Are you sure?
+confirmUnlink | Are you sure?

 <a name="relationship-types"></a>
 ## Relationship Types